team-bytelab/catalystpay-php-sdk/README.md

 }
 ```

-### 2) Go to root project and you can use this PaymentSDK class to get payment status in your PHP code as follows
+### 2) Go to root project and you can use this catalystPaySDK class to get payment status in your PHP code as follows

 ```php